pgRouting/website/donate.rst

 Sponsorship
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sponsors can sponsor pgRouting for any amount of money of at least 200 USD per year.
+Sponsors can sponsor pgRouting for any amount of money.
 Sponsorships last one year, after which they may be continued with a new payment, or allowed to lapse.
 At or above the following levels a sponsor will be designated as being one of the following class:

 * Platinum Sponsor: 3.000+ USD (yearly) or 250+ USD (monthly)
 * Gold Sponsor: 1.200+ USD (yearly) or 100+ USD (monthly)